About the FAQ

 I am not feeling well, or may have been exposed to Coronavirus.
 Should I come to service?

-No. If you are not feeling well or any reason or believe you may have been exposes to the Coronavirus within the last 14 days, do not come to an in-person service.
+No. If you are not feeling well or any reason or believe you may have been exposed to the Coronavirus within the last 14 days, do not come to an in-person service.
 Instead join us for our weekly online service until you are healthy.

 What are the church guidelines on coming to service after being sick?